 - or how you improved students’ test scores.

-As touched on above, there should be a section in your supply teacher or substitute teacher resume or curriculum vitae devoted to your relevant core competencies.
-The area of expertise summary section of your resume that is dedicated solely to your teaching skills and knowledge of pedagogy.
+The expertise summary section of your resume is dedicated solely to your teaching skills and knowledge of pedagogy.
 These should include hard skills such as classroom management, technology integration, differentiating instruction, assessing student learning, motivating students, and so forth.
-Keywords are needed for a few reasons, on is to get past the applicant tracking system software to get your resume to a human.
+Keywords are needed for a few reasons; one is to get past the applicant tracking system software to get your resume to a human.

 Next Step: Writing Your Substitute Teacher Resume